-A student who has been dropped from the program may appeal for re-entry.
-A request for reentry must be submitted in written form to the attention of the Director of Financial Aid and Student Services.
-All students requesting reentry must meet with the Director of Financial Aid and Student Services or designee at the campus to determine the status of the written application for reentry.
-Students will be given a decision on reentry at the time of the re-entry meeting.
-If a student is denied reentry the student may appeal the decision in writing to the Campus President.
-Students who are granted reentry back into the program are evaluated for Satisfactory Academic Progress by the Director of Education.
-Students that are approved for re-entry into the program may be charged the Repeat/Re-entry Fee of \$750.00.
+A student who has been dropped from the program may apply for reentry.
+A request for reentry must be submitted in written form to the attention of the Senior Director of Financial Aid and Student Services.
+All students requesting reentry must meet with the Senior Director of Financial Aid and Student Services or designee at the campus to determine the status of the written application for reentry.
+Students will be given a decision on reentry at the time of the on-campus meeting.
+In the event that a student is denied reentry the student may appeal the decision in writing to the Campus President.
+Students who are granted reentry back into the program are evaluated for Satisfactory Academic Progress by the Campus President.